-OS.05 Budget and Performance Monitoring Fourth Quarter 2022-23
+CAB.07 Budget and Performance Monitoring Fourth Quarter 2022-23

-The Committee considered a draft of a Cabinet Report from the Head of Resources and s151 Officer on the Council's financial and other performance at the end of Quarter 4 ending 31 March 2023.
+A report was considered from the Head of Resources and s151 Officer that briefed members on the Council's financial and other performance at the end of quarter 4 ending 31 March 2023.
 The report also presented the provisional draft (pre audit) outturn position for the 2022-23 financial year.